Skip to content

 State of the agent economy

-Live measurement of the agent web — supply funnel, live-rate by ecosystem, protocol adoption, revenue concentration, and 30-day growth.
+Live measurement of the agent web: supply funnel, live-rate by ecosystem, protocol adoption, inflow concentration, and 30-day growth.
 Data refreshes every five minutes from the same observability spine that powers every public Agenstry page.

 Weekly briefing · 2026-W21 archived view